On behalf of Hastings Law Firm P.C. posted in Hospital Injury Attorney in Houston on Tuesday, December 8, 2015.

 The plaintiff claims to have been left with injuries that have a permanent impact on the normal affairs of his day-to-day life.
 He is seeking a trial by jury and an amount exceeding $50,000 in damages.
 A claim such as this one underscores the fact that, in some cases, hospitals can cause more problems than what they seek to cure.

 When a person in Texas believes that hospital negligence has caused additional medical treatment and long-term physical and psychological consequences, he or she may have a viable claim against the medical facility and some of its staff members.
+Our Houston medical error lawyers are here to help.
 A consultation with an experienced medical malpractice attorney may clarify viability of such a lawsuit.
 In addition to investigating alleged negligence, a lawyer can provide guidance throughout the navigation of the complicated legal proceedings that may follow.

 Source: cookcountyrecord.com, “Doctor accuses Loyola University Medical Center, Trinity Health of malpractice”, Robert Hadley, Dec.
 3, 2015